Animated Video Types

 2D Animated Videos

 2D animated videos are considered the original type of animation.
-As the name suggests, we create the videos on a two-dimensional canvas with only length and width.
-Most basic cartoons and animated videos also fall under this category and are made using traditional animation techniques like frame-by-frame drawing, scene development, and image compositing.
+As the name suggests, we create video content on a two-dimensional canvas with only length and width.
+Most basic animation and motion graphics videos also fall under this category and are made using traditional animation techniques like frame-by-frame drawing, scene development, and image compositing.

 3D Animated Videos

-3D video has three-dimensional characters and objects existing in a three-dimensional world.
-This animation style is widely used in entertainment videos like those from Disney.
-Making 3D animation video can also include complex 3D diagramming like demonstrating the inner workings of a car engine.
-The 3D animated videos we can make for you range from simple object motion videos to lifelike animated videos.
+3D video has three-dimensional objects existing in a three-dimensional world.
+This animation style is widely used in advertising and entertainment videos like those from Disney.
+Making 3D animation videos requires storyboard, 3D modeling, animation, and rendering.
+The 3D animations can range from simple motion videos to life-like animations.

 2D in 3D Space Animated Video

-In this type of video, 2D characters exist in a 3D space.
+In this type of video, 2D visuals exist in a 3D space.
 For instance, the character can walk towards you or into the screen, or they can turn around 360 degrees within the 3D space.
-This type of video is useful when a sense of depth is needed in a video but while retaining simple 2D characters.
+This type of video is useful when a sense of depth is needed in a video but while retaining simple 2D graphics.

-Character animation is sometimes considered a sub-process of the broader animation process.
-However, its distinction comes from the fact that it brings characters to life outside of the script and wider video production process.
-During character animation, we will create an animated “actor or actress” who can then be “cast” into different animated videos.
+We understand that animation is sometimes considered a sub-process of the broader animation process.
+However, its distinction comes from the fact that it brings animations to life outside of the script and wider video production process.
+During animation, we will create visuals that can then be “cast” into different animation videos.

 Live Action Composition

-Live-action compositing is a type of animated video that adds animated characters and objects to live-action footage.
-For example, we can film a person speaking then insert facts and figures related to the topic next to them on the screen.
-Similarly, we can also add animated characters, whether 2D or 3D, to appear to interact with a live actor, object, or environment.
+Live-action compositing is a type of animated video that adds graphics to live-action footage.
+For example, we can film a person speaking, then insert graphics related to the topic next to them.
+Similarly, we can also add animation, whether 2D or 3D, to appear to interact with a live actor, object, or environment.